Tom Bowers

 Tom Bowers (c.
 1936 – March 2021) was a British-born Seychellois sculptor and photographer.

 Life

 Bowers was born in London, the United Kingdom where he studied graphic art and sculpture.
 He later worked as a freelance advertiser after he opened a photographic studio in London.
 In 1981, along with his family, he visited Seychelles on holiday before he decided to move into the country permanently in 1986.

-In 2014, he was commissioned by the government of Seychelles to design the Liberty Monument which replaced the old Zom Libb monument.
-Bowers has a sculpture studio in Anse a la Mouche, Seychelles.
+In 2014, he was commissioned by the government of Seychelles to design the Liberty Monument to replace the controversial Zonm Lib (Free Man) monument.
+His sculpture studio was in Anse a la Mouche, Seychelles.

 He died in March 2021, 84 years old.